Sairyss/domain-driven-hexagon/README.md

 For example:

 - Operational errors can happen when validation error is thrown by validating user input, it means that input body is incorrect and a `400 Bad Request` exception should be returned to the user with details of what fields are incorrect ([notification pattern](https://martinfowler.com/eaaDev/Notification.html)).
 In this case user can fix the input body and retry the request.
 - On the other hand, programmer error means something unexpected occurs in the program.
-For example, when exception happens on a new domain object creation, sometimes it can mean that a class is not used as intended and some rule is violated, for example a programmer did a mistake by assigning an incorrect value to a constructor, or value got mutated at some point and is no longer valid.
+For example, when exception happens on a new domain object creation, sometimes it can mean that a class is not used as intended and some rule is violated, for example a programmer did a mistake by creating an object with incorrect parameters, or value got mutated at some point and is no longer valid.
 In this case user cannot do anything to fix this, only a programmer can, so it may be more appropriate to throw a different type of exception that should be logged and then returned to the user as `500 Internal Server Error`, in this case without adding much additional details to the response since it may cause a leak of some sensitive data.

 ### Error metadata